freqtrade/freqtrade/docs/developer.md

 #### How to run tests

-Use `py.test` in root folder to run all available testcases and confirm your local environment is setup correctly
+Use `pytest` in root folder to run all available testcases and confirm your local environment is setup correctly

 !!!
-Note "develop branch"
+Note "feature branches"
-    This assumes that you have `stable` branch checked out.
+    Tests are expected to pass on the `develop` and `stable` branches.
 Other branches may be work in progress with tests not working yet.

 #### Checking log content in tests